Hire an instant camera.

 -

-The Mini 40 & and the SQ1 are really similar both in function and quality but there is definitely a slight edge with the SQ1.
+The Mini 41 & and the SQ1 are really similar both in function and quality so it really comes down to a style and budget choice.

-The SQ1 is a little smarter at working out how bright or dark a photo should be, and the image is a little sharper (though not by much).
-Function wise, both have selfie modes for close-up focussing (which is the bit that most people get wrong - by not realising it exists) but the SQ1's selfie mode is a little more obvious and easy to enable.
+Both have selfie modes for close-up focussing (which is the bit that most people get wrong - by not realising it exists) but the SQ1's selfie mode is a little more obvious and easy to enable..

 Overall though, they're not so different that you'd regret getting one over the other and they're not lightyears apart in terms of quality.
 There's just a few minor advantages which become more apparent when they're being used by tipsy wedding guests in the dark.

-Our suggestion is get whichever one suits your bank balance and makes the shape of print you want.
+Our suggestion is get whichever one suits your bank balance, your vibe, and makes the shape of print you want.
 If you don't mind either way and you've got the budget, go for the SQ1.

 -

-It can be a little tricky to guess precisely because some guests will be more 'trigger happy' than others but we'd probably suggest a rough guess of about one photo per guest.
+It can be a little tricky to guess precisely because some guests will be more 'trigger happy' than others, while some won’t even use the camera at all.
+Based on customer experience, we'd probably suggest a rough guess of about one photo per guest.
 So if you've got 100 guests, 10 packs totalling 100 exposures should be enough.

 Remember, we'll buy back any unopened packs you don't use though so it's better to over-order and get some money back afterwards than under-order and run out half way through the night!